GeorgeLuImmortal/GeorgeLuImmortal.github.io/_pages/about.md

 **PUnifiedNER: a prompting-based unified NER system for diverse datasets**

-**Jinghui Lu** , Rui Zhao, Brian Mac Namee, Fei Tan U+2709
+**Jinghui Lu** , Rui Zhao, Brian Mac Namee, Fei Tan ✉️

-We present a novel rational-centric framework with human-in-the-loop – Rationales-centric Double-robustness Learning (RDL) – to boost model out-of-distribution performance in few-shot learning scenarios.
-By using static semi-factual generation and dynamic human-intervened correction, RDL, acting like a sensible “inductive bias”, exploits rationales (i.e. phrases that cause the prediction), human interventions and semi-factual augmentations to decouple spurious associations and bias models towards generally applicable underlying distributions, which enables fast and accurate generalisation.
-Experimental results show that RDL leads to significant prediction benefits on both in-distribution and out-of-distribution tests, especially for few-shot learning scenarios, compared to many state-of-the-art benchmarks.
+Much of named entity recognition (NER) research focuses on developing dataset-specific models based on data from the domain of interest, and a limited set of related entity types.
+This is frustrating as each new dataset requires a new model to be trained and stored.
+In this work, we present a "versatile" model—the Prompting-based Unified NER system (PUnifiedNER)—that works with data from different domains and can recognise up to 37 entity types simultaneously, and theoretically it could be as many as possible.
+By using prompt learning, PUnifiedNER is a novel approach that is able to jointly train across multiple corpora, implementing intelligent on-demand entity recognition.
+Experimental results show that PUnifiedNER leads to significant prediction benefits compared to dataset-specific models with impressively reduced model deployment costs.
+Furthermore, the performance of PUnifiedNER can achieve competitive or even better performance than state-of-the-art domain-specific methods for some datasets.
+We also perform comprehensive pilot and ablation studies to support in-depth analysis of each component in PUnifiedNER.

 [Paper](https://ojs.aaai.org/index.php/AAAI/article/view/26564/26336) [Code](https://github.com/GeorgeLuImmortal/PUnifiedNER)